Key Points

 Yummy canned cat food, please!

-Also, try hand-feeding your cat, as it may help encourage them to eat.
+Also, try hand-feeding your cat, as it may encourage them to eat.
 Don’t force feed; that’s a huge no-no.

 Quarantine them

-If you have more than one cat, it’s important to keep your sick cat away from your healthy cat(s) since URIs are so contagious.
+If you have more than one cat, it’s important to keep your sick cat away from their healthy brothers or sisters since URIs are so contagious.

 Clean their nose regularly

-Please use a damp cloth or cotton wipe to gently remove any discharge from the nose, eyes, and mouth.
+You can use a damp cloth or cotton wipe to gently remove any discharge from the nose, eyes, and mouth.
 Cats are obligate nose breathers.
 In other words, they don’t open their mouth to breathe unless they are really struggling, so keep those nostrils clean and clear!

 Skip the Lysine